umass-compsci-220/umass-compsci-220.github.io/materials/resources/office-hours.md

 # Office Hours

 We will be holding both in-person and virtual office hours this semester.
 All in-person TA and UCA office hours are held in **LGRT 222** (the tower).
-Prof. Minea's office hour are held in his office (LGRC A261) and on zoom (tba).
+Prof. Minea's office hour are held in his office (LGRC A261).
 Virtual office hours are on zoom, see the table below for the link.

 Please do come to office hours for: